-- Freedom: There was a belief in human ability to achieve what he wanted without given instructions by anyone or the church.
+- Freedom: there was a belief in human ability to achieve what he wanted without given instructions by anyone or the church.
 Rational thinking: It became possible to apply rational laws to describe social and physical behavior, so knowledge could be used in everyday life.

-Spread of education: human being is naturally good and can be educated to be better.
-Reason was the key to truth through education, whereas in the previous ages religion(the church) relied on blind faith not allowing any other authority; not questionable.

-Material change: Most thinkers attacked the Catholic Church.
-Most people began to be interested in material rather than religion.
-Many people turned against the church and withdrew from religious belief.
-So secular values gained ground.

-Scientific change: Most people were no more interested in the supernatural but in the normal.
+Spread of education: human began is naturally good and can be educated to be better.
+Reason was the key to truth through education, whereas in the previous ages religion (the church) relied on blind faith not allowing any other authority; not questionable. - Material change: most thinkers attacked the Catholic Church.
+Most people began to be interested in material rather than religion. - Many people turned against the church and withdrew from religious belief.
+So secular values gained ground. - Scientific Change: Most People were no more interested in the supernatural but in the normal.
 Technological achievements appeared in this age through scientific methods such as (observation, experimentation, and hypothesis).
-There were new scientific discoveries.

-City Migration: a lot of people moved from the country (village) to the town(city).

-Agricultural change: during the previous ages, people used old methods and techniques in agriculture.
-Even they didn't grow some kinds of crops because of illogical thinking.
+There were new scientific discoveries. - City Migration: a lot of people moved from the country (village) to the town (city). - Agricultural change: during the previous age, people used old methods and techniques in agriculture.
+Even the didn't grow some kinds of crops because of illogical thinking.
 For example, they didn't grow potato because they thought it was the cause of diseases and plagues.
-Since it was not mentioned in the Bible, it was no good for human
+Since it was not mentioned in the Bible, it was no good for human. - Social Change: Social life developed increasingly.

-Social change:

-Social life developed increasingly.
 There were coffee houses almost all over England where people met and interacted with each other.
-In this situation, novelists became closer to normal human nature and everyday life; it became exposed and reachable.

-Diversity: in the previous ages, there was no way of diversity, somehow closed- minded attitude.
-In the age of reason, there was acceptance of other ideas and other cultures.

-- Family life was gradually changed.
+In this situation, novelists become closer to normal human nature and everyday life; it became exposed and reachable. - Diversity: in the previous ages, there was no way of diversity, somehow closed-minded attitude.
+In the age of reason, there was acceptance of other ideas and other cultures. - Family life was gradually changed.
 There was more respect and equality in dealing with women and children during this age.
-There was a new outlook towards family life in general.
-In this age, even the parents began to give different names for their new born babies to chieve their individuality. - Even the classes of society had changed.
-According to Daniel Defoe, there were seven classes of people in the 18th century: - 1.The Great, who live lavish life - 2.
-The Rich, who live very plentifully - 3.
-The Middle Sort, who live well
+There was a new outlook towards family life in general different names for their new born babies to achieve their individuality.

-- 4. The Working Trades, who labor hard, but feel no want - 5.
-The Country People, farmers, etc., who fare indifferently - 6.The Poor, that fare hard - 7.
-The Miserable, that really suffer want

-Political change: Political stability and years of peace in England resulted into an economic prosperity that led to emerging of the middle class.
-People improved their financial situation based on individual achievement rather than depending on fathers' possession(hereditary right).

-During the 17th and 18th centuries, there were important revolutions in England and its surrounding countries.
-They affected the rise of the novel, and they were the main topic of a lot of many novels.
+- Even the classes of society had changed.
+According Daniel Defoe, There were seven classes of people in the 18th century. - 1.
+The Great, who live lavish life. - 2.
+The Rich, who live very plentifully. - 3.
+The Middle Sort, who live well - 4.
+The Working Trades, who labor hard, but feel no want. - 5.
+The Country People, framers, etc.., who fare indifferently. - 6.
+The Poor, that fares hard. - 7.
+The Miserable, that really suffers want. - Political Change: Political stability and years of peace in England resulted into an economic prosperity that led to emerging of the middle class.
+People improved their financial situation based on individual achievement rather than depending on fathers' possession (hereditary right). - During the 17th and 18th centuries, there were important revolutions in England and its surrounding countries. - They affected the rise of the novel, and they were the main topic of a lot of many novels

-These revolutions are:
+• These revolutions are:

-- 1. The Glorious Revolution in England
+- 1. The Glorious Revolution in England.

-- 2. The American Revolution
+- 2. The American Revolution.

-- 3. The French Revolution
+- 3. The French Revolution.

-- 4. The Industrial Revolution
+- 4. The Industrial Revolution.

-The Glorious Revolution (1688)
+❖ The Glorious Revolution (1688)